A Guide to New Zealand Wine Regions

 The sunniest place in New Zealand, Nelson is a colourful town with a thriving arts scene and an enterprising philosophy.
 Its proximity to Marlborough can mean that it’s overshadowed in the wine stakes, but nevertheless, it still produces a large volume of wine.
 Boutique vineyards are blossoming, and local artisan wineries are creating some ‘very exciting’ wines, as the experts would say.
 Shielded by the Tasman Mountains, the region is protected from weather extremes, resulting in a versatile growing region.
 There isn’t one principle grape variety, but that means that the Nelson growers aren’t pigeon-holed and are free to express their creative spirit.

 Nelson is a great place to explore.
 During our tours, we make sure that you have a free day to really delve into what makes Nelson such a locals' favourite.
 One option for your free day would be to jump on a half-day wine tour around the Nelson area.
 Knowledgeable wine guides will explain the various wines and provide tasting notes, as well as a lot of background information.
-Your Trails Super Guide will be able to help you book a day trip, so you can fully appreciate the Nelson wine region on your travels.
+Your New Zealand Trails guide will be able to help you book a day trip, so you can fully appreciate the Nelson wine region on your travels.

 New Zealand’s fifth largest wine region stretches 200km from the towering Southern Alps on the Kaikoura coast, down to the wide-open Canterbury Plains inland.
 During Canterbury’s long dry autumn season, the warm temperatures during the day and the cooler air at night allow for a slow ripening process.
 Pinot Noir, Sauvignon Blanc and Riesling are widely grown in Canterbury, backed up by Pinot Gris and Chardonnay.